aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivotfield/_index.md

 ```

-Gets the base item count of this pivot field.
+Gets the count of the base items in this pivot field.

 **Returns:**
 int